jallanxjallan/onemanairforce/adaptation/scenes/julia_and_her_friends.md

 Cameron and Julia roar up tp the front entrance.
 The doorman is a Harley owner himself, and let's Cameron park near the door.

-Cameron and Julia walk into the lobby together, where her friends are waiting.
-Julia introduces Cameron to them, then he walks toward the bar, while Julia and her friends proceed to the coffee shop.

-Julia friends grill her about the bule.
-Julia insists that they have only a professional relationship, research assistant to a journalist.
-When they are about to leave, Julia tries to contribute to the bill, but her friends laugh, saying "Honest Eddy's daughter can't afford to pay for her own drinks!"
-If she wants to do that, they say, she had better get friendly with Harley boy.